cantarinigiorgio/MLProject/README.md

 Images are taken from CIFAR-10 dataset.
 Changing the first parameter given to the function category in main.m you could change category of the images to use (category are: airplane,automobile,bird,cat,deer,dog,frog,horse,ship,truck).

-Then I've done K-fold Cross-Validation (function holdoutCV.m) and evaluated for RGB, grayscale and LAB images the error for each feature extracted.
+K-fold Cross-Validation is done by the function holdoutCV.m that evaluates for RGB, grayscale and LAB images the error for each feature extracted.